BarbraRedPanda/cardify/README.md

 # Bosnian Cutter

-By Parsa K of Brentwood KN
+Debate card cutter for Firefox inspired by the great nation of Bosnia 💪 <br>
-Debate card cutter for Firefox inspired by the great nation of Bosnia 💪
+Created by Parsa K of Brentwood KN

 ## Features
 ### Tagging